 10. Hand Soap, Shampoo, and Conditioner

 Clean your house or apartment for cheaper.
 Clean yourself for cheaper, too!
-Just watch what brand you get, because some of them can leave your hair damaged afteward!
+Just watch what brand you get, because some of them can leave your hair damaged afterward!
 I like to use Suave or Pantene, if those are available, but everyone's hair is different.
-Softsoap hand soap is sold there and it's quality and works well for our family.
+Softsoap hand soap is sold there, and it's quality and works well for our family.

 11. Discounted Toys & Activity Books for Kids